trilitech/tezos-developer-docs/src/pages/nft/build-an-nft-marketplace/part-2.md

+---
+id: nft-marketplace-part-2
-# NFT Marketplace Part 2
+title: NFT Marketplace Part 2
+---

 This time we will add the ability to buy and sell an NFT!